Shubhamshinde5080/crypto-analyzer/SETUP.md

 ## Important Notes

-### CoinGecko API Limitations
+### Binance API Notes

-The free CoinGecko API has the following limitations:
+The Binance public endpoints are used and have the following considerations:

+- Rate limits apply per IP
-- Historical data is limited to the past 365 days only
+- Historical queries are limited to 1000 candles per request
-- For data older than 365 days, you need a paid plan
-- Rate limiting applies to API requests

 ### PDF Export Features